 Springwise—Innovation that Matters – Aug.
 15

 Unlike digital displays or monitor walls that broadcast edited nature footage accompanied by assorted soundtracks, SkyView stays true to the way we perceive nature.
 Through a real skylight, biophilic sky events would retain a tangible silence and tranquility.
 Furthermore, considering the architectural context of a skylight, the full motion sky illusion succeeds because it depicts Heraclitean Motion—the movement of natural forces generated by the Earth’s rotation, which gives atmospheric phenomena their soothing rhythm.
-The to-and-fro cadence of fluttering leaves and the perceived proximity to open skies flood the observer’s attention and our physiology relaxes.
+The to-and-fro cadence of fluttering leaves and the perceived proximity to open skies flood the observer’s attention and our physiology responds by relaxing.

 AIA Utah Reflexion Magazine, Issue 4 – Aug.
 19